DefectDojo/django-DefectDojo/README.md

 navigate to `127.0.0.1:8000`

-# Additional Documentation
+# Documentation

-For additional documentation you can visit our [Read the Docs site](https://defectdojo.readthedocs.io/).
+For detailed documentation you can visit [Read the Docs](https://defectdojo.readthedocs.io/).

 # Installation Options